NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/SQLIA (SQL Injection Attack)/SENTINEL. securing database from logic flaws in web applications.md

 Project:
   - SLR
 ---
+SENTINEL detects and blocks SQL injections by analyzing user requests at run-time.
+An extended finite-state machine model of a PHP application is derived in a black box fashion, considering not only state transitions but also data contraints.
+Application specification are obtained by constructing legitimate SQL signatures along with their set of logical invariants.
+A query that violate these specifications is considered malicious.

 ## Context

 [[SQLIA (SQL injection attack)]] exploits the application’s input validation mechanisms to illegitimately get information from the database